NephosIntegration/Formula.SimpleRepo/README.md

 ## Registering Repositories

 Repositories can be registered into the depencey injection system by implementing a couple steps.
-In the **ConfigureServices** section of **Startup.cs** make sure to make a call to **AddRepositories**.
+In the **ConfigureServices** section of **Startup.cs** make sure to make a call to **AddRepositoriesInAssembly**.
 Failing to do so will result in controllers depending on these respositories being unable to resolve service for these repository types.

 _InvalidOperationException: Unable to resolve service for type '...' while attempting to activate '...'._